There are so many toys out there.

 If you have a budding paleontologist this is the toy for you!
 This is a big block of compacted dirt with dinosaur bones inside of it.
 It comes with the tools your child needs to excavate the bones and once they are out you can snap them together to make a model of a full skeleton.

 Breaking open geodes is so satisfying and magical.
 It’s such a plain looking rock, but so beautiful on the inside.
 Kids can learn about how the crystals grow inside and how the different minerals make different geodes.
+(Pro tip: if you have a tile saw, these look absolutely amazing and professional if you cut them down the middle with it).

 Soap is something we see and use everyday and what can be more fun than making their own!
 This kit comes with a mold, cubes of clear soap to melt, and fun things to float inside the soap.
 Plus there are little sidebars in the instruction book that details the science of soap making!